vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 9. Emphasis begins with a delimiter that [can open emphasis] and ends with a delimiter that [can close emphasis], and that uses the same character (`_` or `*`) as the opening delimiter.
-There must be a nonempty sequence of inlines between the open delimiter and the closing delimiter; these form the contents of the emphasis inline.
+The opening and closing delimiters must belong to separate [delimiter runs].
+If one of the delimiters can both open and close emphasis, then the sum of the lengths of the delimiter runs containing the opening and closing delimiters must not be a multiple of 3.

 10. Strong emphasis begins with a delimiter that
     [can open strong emphasis] and ends with a delimiter that [can close strong emphasis], and that uses the same character (`_` or `*`) as the opening delimiter.
-    There must be a nonempty sequence of inlines between the open delimiter and the closing delimiter; these form the contents of the strong emphasis inline.
+The opening and closing delimiters must belong to separate [delimiter runs].
+If one of the delimiters can both open and close strong emphasis, then the sum of the lengths of the delimiter runs containing the opening and closing delimiters must not be a multiple of 3.

 11. A literal `*` character cannot occur at the beginning or end of `*`-delimited emphasis or `**`-delimited strong emphasis, unless it